ansys/5G-Wizard/README.md

    ```

 Results will be written to an HTML file located in your specified output directory.
 The results displayed in the html file are also available directly within the results folder.
-This includes data stored as json and hdf5 formats for easy access by users for output customization
+This includes data stored as json and hdf5 formats for easy access by users for output customization.

 [![Report Screenshot][report_screenshot]](https://github.com/ariensligar/5G-Wizard)

 <p align="right">(<a href="#top">back to top</a>)</p>